mjb3/Discuit.jl/docs/src/index.md

 > Please note that this package is still in development.

 Discrete state space continuous time (DSSCT) models are used to represent systems where individuals are assumed, usually as a simplifying abstraction, to move between discrete states.
 Such models can be used to gain insights into biological parameters and processes that are difficult to directly observe.
-The augmented data MCMC methods implemented in Discuit works by introducing a latent variable $\xi$ to the model which represents the sequence of events in a single realisation of the model:
+The augmented data MCMC methods implemented in Discuit works by introducing a latent variable ``\xi`` to the model which represents the sequence of events in a single realisation of the model:

 $\pi(\theta|y) = \pi(y|\xi) \pi(\xi|\theta) \pi(\theta)$